ultimatedotfiles/strap/README.md

 Don't worry, we're not re-inventing the wheel.

 Strap is mostly a set of really convenient wrapper functions and commands built on top of homebrew.
-Strap fills a really important gap: while homebrew is specifically concerned with managing packages on your machine, Strap leverages that and adds user and machine-specific configuration after those packages have been installed.
+Strap fills a really important gap: while homebrew is primarily concerned with managing packages on your machine, Strap leverages that and also enables user and machine-specific configuration for those packages.

 For example, you might have installed a homebrew package and then in its output, that package says something like:

-'After this is installed, modify your ~/.bash_profile or ~/.zsh to include the following init line...'
+> After this is installed, modify your ~/.bash_profile or ~/.zshrc to include the following init line...

 Well, that's nice, but shouldn't that part be automated too?
 Also what about operating system default configuration?
 That's not a software package, it's configuration, and homebrew mostly doesn't address those concerns.
 But Strap does.

-Strap is homebrew + automating 'the last mile' to get you to a perfectly configured machine without having to work.
-It is literally "I want to use one command and that's it.
+Strap is homebrew + automating 'the last mile' to get you to an ideally-configured machine without having to work.
+It is basically: "I want to use one command and that's it.
 If you need something from me, prompt me, but don't make me do any work at all beyond that."
 Now that's what we're talking about!

 ### Declarative Configuration